Why leads arrive but quote requests still disappear

 Traffic does not fix a trust gap.
-Most local business owners blame reach when the real problem is what happens after someone lands.
+Most quote-based service businesses blame reach when the real problem is what happens after a lead arrives.

 You check your analytics.
 Visitors are arriving.
 The traffic is real.
 But the phone is not ringing, the quote form is quiet, and your inbox is empty.
 The natural instinct is to blame the traffic source: maybe the ads are wrong, the keywords are off, the listing is not working.